sourcegraph/about/handbook/ops/goals.md

   - Analytical and research support is available to any team at Sourcegraph that needs it (whether from a full-time support team, or from a special project team).
   - Product, engineering, sales, CE, and marketing teams are never forced to make material decisions wanting a metric that isn't available.

+### Sourcegraph's culture thrives and evolves in an all-remote world

+- Owners: Dan, Noemi
+- Status: In progress
+- Outcomes:
+  - TBD

 ## Medium term (3-6 months)